hieupham19-hcmus/PathFinding/README.md

 - **Number of obstacles:** 3
 - **Polygonal Obstacles:** Three sets of coordinates are provided, each set representing a single obstacle defined by its vertices.
 These vertices form convex polygons as described in the project's input format specifications.

+## Pathfinding Algorithm Usage Guide (use release version)

+This guide provides instructions on how to run a pathfinding algorithm on a specified map using the `pathfinding.exe` command-line tool.
+Additionally, information on setting up the required environment using `requirements.txt` is included.

+### Running the Pathfinding Tool

+To use the pathfinding tool, you'll need to specify the input file and the search algorithm you wish to use.
+The tool is executed from the command line as follows: \

+\tab./pathfinding.exe --input <input_file> --search <search_algorithm>

+### Search Types

+The tool supports the following search algorithms:

+- `astar`: A* Search Algorithm
+- `greedy`: Greedy Best First Search Algorithm
+- `dijkstra`: Dijkstra's Algorithm
+- `dynamic`: A Dynamic version of the A* Search Algorithm